BlackGoku36/armory-tutorials/docs/Save_Load_Mechanism/Save_Load_1.md

 Now, in `Scene - Armory Scene Traits` create a haxe trait with whatever name you want(`SaveLoadMechanism` in my case) and then hit `Edit Script`, now it should open [Kode Studio](https://github.com/Kode/KodeStudio) (if you have it install) or your system default IDE.

-Note: Make sure to make your script's first letter to be capital {: .label .label-yellow}
+!> Note: Make sure to make your script's first letter to be capital

 ![VSCode](/../../docassets/save_load_2.png)